 .
 It’s also one of the ingredients in a spice mixture called Za’atar

 , which is another thing I’m fond of.

 I’m also a huge fan of Szeged Fish Rub

 , but you can use any brand that has good flavor to season the salmon.
 I used about 2 teaspoons of fish rub and 3 teaspoons of sumac for 2 pieces of salmon.

 Preheat the oven to 450F/230C.
 You need a large, heavy pan that can be heated in the oven to make this, preferably a cast iron frying pan if you have one.
 Brush a generous amount of olive oil on the pan and when your fish is room temperature, heat the pan about 5 minutes in the hot oven.

 Once the fish is room temperature, rub each side with a generous amount of olive oil and sprinkle with fish rub and Sumac, rubbing the seasonings around a little so they stick to the fish.

 Put back in the oven to roast about 3 more minutes, or slightly less depending on how thick your salmon pieces are.
-Serve hot, with Tzatziki Sauce if desired.
+Serve hot, with Tzatziki Sauce